adamburkegh/prom-helpers/README.md

 ## XES parser for delimited text files

-Convenience parser for text delimited file.
+Convenience parser for text delimited files.
 For testing especially, these are terser and quicker to understand than the verbosity and genericity of full XES files.
-Each argument is a trace, each delimited entry is an event.
+Each argument is a trace and each delimited entry is an event.
+See [DelimitedTraceToXESConverter](src/main/java/qut/pm/xes/helpers/DelimitedTraceToXESConverter.java).

 ```java
 DelimitedTraceToXESConverter converter = new DelimitedTraceToXESConverter();